-We believe there is gap in the area for a really high-quality amateur orchestra that bridges the gap between an inclusive one and a fully-fledged professional one.
-We aim to attract the highest quality of players through a fairly strict criteria.
-We also exist primarily for the player and for the purposes of creating really enjoyable playing experiences.
+The orchestra was founded on the belief that there was a desire in the area for a really high-quality amateur orchestra that bridges the gap between an inclusive one and a fully-fledged professional one.
+We aim to attract the highest quality players and exist primarily for the player and for the purposes of creating really enjoyable playing experiences.
 This means we tackle repertoire that isn’t necessarily popular with audiences.
-We also hope to create a network of players to form smaller ensembles who are up for getting together to tackle some of the chamber repertoire.
-We use fully professional conductors established on the circuit, employing different conductors for each concert.
-Each one brings something different to an orchestra and we feel that playing under different conductors is a real benefit to the player.
+We also use fully professional conductors established on the circuit, employing different conductors for each concert; each one brings something different to the orchestra and we feel that playing under different conductors is a real benefit to the player.

 Is there any sort of entry criteria?

-We want to keep the whole process as informal as possible but can’t get away from the fact that in order to maintain the standard we have to have some sort of entry process.
+We want to keep the whole entry process as informal as possible but can’t get away from the fact that in order to maintain the high standard we achieve; we need to have some sort of entry process.
+We generally require players to have attained minimum Grade 8 standard.
 For string principles and all wind and brass we will want to hear you play on your own.
 This will mean playing a piece of your choice (maximum 3 minutes) and preparing an orchestral excerpt.
 For tutti strings it will be on a trial basis – come and play with us and see how it goes!

 How many concerts will you do a year?

-Our current intention is to do three a year plus a weekend 'project' during the Easter holidays.
+Our aim is to stage three a year plus a weekend 'project' during the Easter holidays.

 How many rehearsals will you have?

-The number of rehearsals may depend on the repertoire being tackled and also people’s availability/preference but on average there will be four rehearsals for each concert.
-We’re definitely willing to adapt to attract the best players.
+The number of rehearsals will depend on the repertoire being tackled and also people’s availability/preference but on average there are three rehearsals for each concert.

 Where do you get your conductors from?